Updated June 1, 2020.

 4. Wear Compression Socks for Long Flights

 If you’re going to be on a flight for 4 hours or more, seriously consider some compression socks to wear on the flight.
 They will prevent your legs, feet, and ankles from swelling, and personally, my legs just feel less tired when I’ve landed and deplaned.
 You’ll be so glad you wore them!
 Click the link below to get yours through Amazon!

 3. Use Trip Advisor

 This is by far the best travel planning tool out there.
 It’s completely free and easy to use.
 You can choose the things you want to see, do, and eat, then put them in order as you like so you don’t miss a thing.
-Check out How to Trip Plan with Trip Advisor for all the details!

 2. Do Your Own Research